Kurover/AutoHotKey_v2/README.md

 ### Scripts used/modified in this project
 - Lexikos / G33kDude [Vista Audio Control](https://github.com/ahkscript/VistaAudio?tab=License-1-ov-file) and [Volume.ahk](https://gist.github.com/G33kDude/5b7ba418e685e52c3e6507e5c6972959).
 Add custom hotkey and remove global audio control function.
 - lblb's [Cursor Highlighter](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=78701).
 Stripped down to only include picture on cursor functionality and no GUI.
 Ctrl + P to terminate by default.

+If you are the owner of the script and don't want it redistributed here, contact me and I will squash it ASAP.

 ### Related Software
 Optional and relevant script is disabled by default.
 Install these yourself.